ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `SetHitResult(HitResult)`

-This example spawns a custom [link]Projectile and is not a result of using a Weapon.
+This example spawns a custom [Projectile](core_api.md#projectile) and is not a result of using a Weapon.
 When the projectile impacts a player, a custom damage is created, including copying over the Projectile's HitResult.

 ```lua
 local projectileBodyTemplate = script:GetCustomProperty("ProjectileTemplate")